Independent-SAGE/Technical-Publishing-Working-Group/README.md

 ## Work group volunteers!

-The working group is looking for volunteers and resources to help in the rapid publishing, dissemination and innovations for public engagement.
+The working group is looking for volunteers and resources to help in the rapid publishing, dissemination and innovations for public engagement of indie_SAGE publications.

 See the GitHub ['Issues'](https://github.com/Independent-SAGE/Technical-Publishing-Working-Group/issues) for current tasks and join us on [Gitter](https://gitter.im/indie_SAGE/TPWG) chat if you have a question or comment.